marcolongol/nx-extensions/packages/helm/README.md

 ### Build and package your Helm chart

-To build and package your Helm chart, you can use the nx run to execute the target defined in your project:
+To build and package your Helm chart, you can use the nx run command to execute the `helm` target defined in your project:

 ```bash
 nx run my-app:helm
 ```

-This will build and package your Helm chart and output the packaged chart in the `dist/charts` directory under the workspace root.
+This will build and package your Helm chart and output the packaged chart in the `dist/charts/{projectRoot}` directory under the workspace root.

+Optionally, you can tell the executor to update and/or build the chart dependencies by setting the `dependencies.update` and `dependencies.build` option to `true` or `false`.
+This is going to tell the executor to respectively run `helm dependency update` and/or `helm dependency build` before packaging the chart.

 ### Publish your Helm chart